Integrity in All Things: Habits, Character, and a Flower Pot

 “The true test of a man’s character is what he does when no one is watching.”

-I asked the boys what they were thinking.
+To get back to the boys, I asked what they were thinking.

-So did I, making the world a little better, one flower pot at a time.
+And I nodded and smiled, making the world a better place, one flower pot at a time.

 Photo by Thorsten Frenzel on Pixabay.